to help you access your community

 Community Care is a range of flexible and personalised services to support you to live safely and independently at home.

-The services that you access can be paid for in a number of ways – from using your Home Care Package to paying privately, or even supplementing your Package with additional services to ensure you’re receiving the support you need.
+Community Care services can be accessed and paid for in a number of ways – from using your Home Care Package to paying privately, or even supplementing your care with additional services to ensure you’re receiving the support you need.
 We also offer a wide range of Home and Community Care services through the NDIS and our disability services and the Commonwealth Home Support Program.

 from housework and laundry, to making the bed